-Home Remedies for Bone Pain
+Home Remedies for Bone and Joint Pain

-This pain is produced by the progressive decay of the cartilage in the joints, which makes the bones grind against one another.
+This pain is due to the progressive decay of the cartilage in the joints.
+This makes the bones grind against each other.
 Any joint can be affected by osteoarthritis: shoulders, hands, knees, hips, waist, neck, etc.

 Tips to Alleviate Pain

 It’s possible to find home remedies for bone and joint pain.
 For example, certain plants can help us alleviate this pain.
 Here are some:

 - Meadowsweet.
 Thanks to its chemical composition, it is an excellent anti-inflammatory, anti-coagulant, and diuretic.
 It is especially helpful with the elimination of kidney stones, urea, and uric acid.
 You shouldn’t use it in large quantities, nor for children.
 Neither should you use it with people that should avoid anti-coagulants.
 You can use it in infusions by placing 2 grams of the dried flowers into boiling water.
 After that, let it stand, and then drink it 4 times per day after meals.
 It is also possible to benefit from this extract by bathing the affected areas.
 For every liter of boiling water, add 1 oz of dried flowers.
 You can also use meadowsweet in compresses on the affected joints.